GAchuzia/groupProject-SYSC3303/README.txt

 Saja Fawagreh: Wrote MessageQueue and created the UML diagrams for Project Iteration 1.
 Javeria Sohail: Wrote MessageQueue and made the UML Diagrams for Project Iteration 1.
 Grant Achuzia: Wrote JUnit test classes, testdata.txt, and README.txt for Project Iteration 1.

+Iteration 2:

+Saja Fawagreh: Updated the sequence diagram and the README.txt.
+Javeria Sohail: Updated the sequence diagram and the README.txt.

 === Setup Instructions ===